Foreign travel advice

 Driving conditions

-Road travel is hazardous, especially during the rainy season from May to October.
+Road travel can be hazardous, especially during the rainy season from May to October.
 Roads, even within Conakry and other principal towns, can be flooded and become impassable.

 The standard of road maintenance is low.
 Many roads are unmetalled and have deep potholes as damage caused during the rainy season goes unrepaired.

-Fuel is not always available.
+Fuel is not always available at petrol stations.
 Carry an emergency supply on long journeys.

 Buses and taxis

-Taxis and long-distance buses are poorly maintained, and the drivers are often unqualified.
+Taxis and long-distance buses are generally poorly maintained, overcrowded, and the drivers are often unqualified.

 Roadblocks and checkpoints